 WHY LITERACY MATTERED TO ROSIE...

-When she fell pregnant, she didn’t want literacy to hold her son back, so she bought a dictionary and read with him every day.
+When she fell pregnant, she didn’t want the ability to read to hold her son back, so she started reading with him every day.

-To her son, she was his reading hero, but she was learning with him.
+To her son Rick, she was his reading hero, but little did he know that she was improving her own literacy at the same time.

 Rick Marton GAICD